RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 ## Customization

 Customization is how much of the DAW can be changed to user preference without requiring extended effort such as writing code or downloading third-party utilities.

+## Changelogs

+How complete change logs are combined with how easy they are to access.

 # Subjective